subseadata/.github/README.md

 # .github

-This orgnaizational repo holds the profile README and other organizational config information.
+This organizational repo holds the profile README and other organizational config information.